ethz-gtc/npc-engine/README.md

 # NPC engine

-© 2020-2022 ETH Zurich, Sven Knobloch, David Enderlin, Aydin Faraji, Henry Raymond, Stéphane Magnenat; D-INF; Game Technology Center.
+© 2020-2022 ETH Zurich and other contributors.
 See [AUTHORS.txt](AUTHORS.txt) for more details.

 A customizable Monte Carlo Tree Search (MCTS) planner with advanced featured tailored to multi-agent simulations and emergent narratives, by the [ETH Game Technology Center](https://gtc.inf.ethz.ch/research/emergent-narrative.html).